Tayisaikishorenaidu/IndiaDigitalCoin/README.md

-###Proud to announce the first ever Indian crypto coin to the market in the year 2021. 👋
+###Proud to announce the students community driven first ever Indian crypto coin to the market in the year 2021. 👋